Germey/LaravelSweetAlert/readme.md

-# Easy Sweet Alert Messages for Laravel
+# Sweet Alert for Laravel

 ## Installation